 The Consular Section of the Embassy of Chile in India states that henceforth all Indian travelers holding B1/B2 Visa or Residence Permit (Green Card) from the USA, with current validity of six months, do not require a Chilean tourist visa (either Simple Tourism or Multiple Tourism or Multiple-Business).
 This came into effect from the 1st April 2019.

-– All travelers to Chile need to have a valid passport for at least six months from the date of entrance into the country.
+– All travellers to Chile need to have a valid passport for at least six months from the date of entrance into the country.

-– Tourist travelers should have enough financial support for their stay in Chile.
+– Tourist travellers should have enough financial support for their stay in Chile.

 – The period of stay in Chile for tourists is up to 90 days.

 – Not applicable to USA Transit Visa (Visa C).